 His own work in anthropology includes studies of art, ritual, and subsistence in the Sepik region of Papua New Guinea (upriver from where Gregory Bateson worked in the 1930s).
 He has also published on the effects of proposed gold mining on the region.
 His University of Michigan PhD (1992) had Roy Rappaport as his major advisor, who was himself highly influenced by Bateson.

 Fred Turner is the Harry and Norman Chandler Professor of Communication at Stanford University.
 He is the author or co-author of five books:

 - Seeing Silicon Valley: Life inside a Fraying America (with Mary Beth Meehan)

 - L’Usage de L’Art dans la Silicon Valley

 - The Democratic Surround: Multimedia and American Liberalism from World War II to the Psychedelic Sixties

 - From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism

 - Echoes of Combat: The Vietnam War in American Memory

 Before coming to Stanford, he taught Communication at Harvard’s John F. Kennedy School of Government and MIT’s Sloan School of Management.
 He also worked for ten years as a journalist.
 He has written for newspapers and magazines ranging from the Boston Globe Sunday Magazine to Harper’s. (ref: Standford | Fred Turner)

-RSDX panels are hosted by the University of Brighton and the organisers and are free and open to all.
-Please register for this session to receive the Zoom link.
+RSDX panels were held from October 3 to 9, 2022.
+They were hosted by the University of Brighton and the session organisers and were free and open to all.